mriddle/mriddle/_posts/2012-12-09-monitoring-our-applications-ruby-methods.md

 layout : post
 title : Monitoring our applications - Ruby - Methods
 author: mwatts
+excerpt: Fozzie was good, and we were happy with progress.
+We were monitoring applications in real time, the code was looking ok, and the stats looked good on the big screens.
+On reflection of the code though, we felt there was room for improvement on the way in which we were referencing Fozzie for the timing of code.
 ---

 Fozzie was good, and we were happy with progress.
 We were monitoring applications in real time, the code was looking ok, and the stats looked good on the big screens.
-On reflection of the code though, we felt there was room for improvement on the way in which were were referencing Fozzie for the timing of code.
+On reflection of the code though, we felt there was room for improvement on the way in which we were referencing Fozzie for the timing of code.

 We saw a constant pattern of: